 A project by Yan-Su Wang

-Biodiversity always be seen as an abstract and scientific word, but it is also strongly tied to our daily life ------------- Food.
+Biodiversity has always been seen as an abstract and scientific word, but it is also strongly tied to our daily life.

 We have lost a huge amount of species during these years along with the planting knowledge, recipes and the eating culture behind them.
 Lost & Found is the first step of getting those uncommon type of vegetables back to the dinner table, which is letting them enter the visual field of the public by attracting people on the street.
 Lost & Found is a project that communicates the importance of biodiversity by introducing the vegetable variety and related background in agriculture, to arise the interest of the public in nonindustrial vegetables and the awareness of food diversity.
 Each brochure attached with a balloon contains a different seed from one uncommon vegetable, hand-drawing information about basic introduction and appropriate planting methods.